all-in-one-of/snippets/HOU_DOP_FLIP.md

 # FLIP
-Based on Navier–Stokes equations, Particle-Based Fluids are implemented in OpenCL (can combine with vellum) hybrid solver.
+Fluid Implicit Particle - Based on Navier–Stokes equations, Particle-Based Fluids are implemented in OpenCL (can combine with vellum) hybrid solver.
 All fluid data is stored in the particles (with pscale) and only particles need to persist frame to frame, However, the pressure projection step is done on a volume. www.sidefx.com/docs/houdini/nodes/dop/flipsolver.html
 http://www.danenglesson.com/images/portfolio/FLIP/rapport.pdf